 Shops in Safed generally open between 9.00am and 10.00am and stay open until 1.00pm, 1.30pm or 2pm when they close for lunch.
 They then reopening again at 4 or 4.30pm and stay open until 7pm or even later in the high season.
 Each shop has its own unique hours.
 Shops in Safed are generally closed on Tuesday afternoons.

 Due to the one-way traffic system in Safed and limited parking available on the Midrahov it is almost always quicker to park your car elsewhere, e.g. the large parking area outside the Saraya and walk around the center of town.
+There are several paid parking areas throughout the main section of town with nearby meters to obtain parking passes.

 Money & ATM's